Using Reinforcement Learning to Optimize the Global and Local Crossing Number: Preliminaries and Related Work

-\paragraph{Reinforcement Learning.} There are several frameworks designed for playing arbitrary games, e.g., Google Deepmind's \textit{OpenSpiel}~\cite{LanctotEtAl2019OpenSpiel} and \textit{MuZero}~\cite{DBLP:journals/nature/SchrittwieserAH20,muzero-general}, \textit{Ai Ai}~\cite{Tavener2025}, \textit{AmzPlayer}~\cite{amzplayer2023}.
+There are several frameworks designed for playing arbitrary games, e.g., Google DeepMind's \textit{OpenSpiel}~\cite{LanctotEtAl2019OpenSpiel} and \textit{MuZero}~\cite{DBLP:journals/nature/SchrittwieserAH20,muzero-general}, \textit{Ai Ai}~\cite{Tavener2025}, \textit{AmzPlayer}~\cite{amzplayer2023}.
 In these frameworks, the rules of the games, the observation vector, the possible actions, and the reward function must be specified.
-A sensible encoding of the environment into observation vectors, possible actions, and rewards is crucial for sensible outcomes in a reasonable amount of time; e.g., when encoding graphs, a learning algorithm should not base its decisions on the order of the labels of the graph nodes but rather on the graph structure.
-Hence, encoding a graph with an adjacency matrix may be problematic because a permutation of the rows and columns gives the same graph but a very different encoding.
-An RL agent will not necessarily treat both equally, even though all information about the input graph are represented.
+A sensible encoding of the environment into observation vectors, possible actions, and rewards is crucial for sensible outcomes in a reasonable amount of time; e.g., when encoding graphs, a learning algorithm should not base its decisions on the order of the labels of the graph vertices but rather on the graph structure.
+Hence, encoding a graph with an adjacency matrix may be problematic because a permutation of the rows and columns will result in the same graph but a different encoding.
+An RL agent will not necessarily treat both equally, even though all information about the graph is represented.

 The intersection between RL and graph drawing has been relatively small so far.
-To the best of our knowledge, there is only one unpublished preprint: Safarli, Zhou, and Wang~\cite{DBLP:journals/corr/abs-2011-00748} use RL to simulate classic graph-drawing algorithms like force-directed layouts and stress majorization.
+To the best of our knowledge, there is only one unpublished preprint: Safarli, Zhou, and Wang~\cite{DBLP:journals/corr/abs-2011-00748} use RL to simulate classic graph-drawing algorithms, such as force-directed layouts and stress majorization.
 Their approach uses Q-learning~\cite{WatkinsD92} where, for every vertex, an agent with its own Q-table is created.
 At each iteration, the agent gets an observation where the Q-table reflects the potential reward associated with each action under the current observation: staying or moving in one of the eight cardinal and intercardinal directions.
 The agent either picks the action with the highest potential reward or a random action to facilitate exploration.
-The reward is positive if the chosen action reduces the energy or stress in the drawing, while it is negative otherwise.
-After each action, the Q-table of an agent is updated.
+The reward is positive if the chosen action reduces the energy or stress in the drawing and negative otherwise.
+After each action, the specific Q-table is updated.
 The resulting drawings reach a similar quality as the drawings generated by the corresponding classic algorithms.